 - How would you design a product to innovate an entire industry?

-- Describe an incident in which you had to make a decision with a lot of ambiguity.
+- Describe an incident in which you had to decide with a lot of ambiguity.

-Clearly, one of the most important areas of preparation for your Apple job interview will be to study up on the company itself—Apple’s core values, its mission, its product suite—because its interviewers appear to use Apple’s own company details in its questions for learning about job candidates.
+One of the most important areas of preparation for your Apple job interview will be to study up on the company itself—Apple’s core values, its mission, its product suite—because its interviewers appear to use Apple’s company details in its questions for learning about job candidates.

-And as one product manager who interviewed with Apple later explained, “You can’t really prepare answers for many of the questions Apple is going to ask you, so just be yourself.”
+And as one product manager who interviewed Apple later explained, “You can’t prepare answers for many of the questions Apple is going to ask you, so just be yourself.”

-Getting a Product Management Job at Google, Amazon, Facebook, Apple, or Other Top Company
+Getting a Product Management Job at Google, Amazon, Facebook, Apple, Costco, or Other Top Company

-There’s a great Business Insider article on the traits and qualifications you’ll likely need to land a job at a tech giant like Google or Apple.
-As the article explains, researchers (at Paysa) reviewed the resumes of employees in various departments at several of these tech firms and found some common traits among them.
+There’s a fantastic Business Insider article on the traits and qualifications you’ll likely need to land a job at a tech giant like Google or Apple.
+For instance, researchers (at Paysa) reviewed employees’ resumes in various departments at several of these tech firms and found some common traits among them.

 Here’s what those researchers found these tech companies are looking for in product managers.

 - Product marketing